k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

    Run the flow.
 The flow creates the target tables, their population flows, and add them to the LU schema.

-5. Open LU’s schema, right click > Automatic Layout to view the added target tables.
+5. Open LU’s schema, right-click > Automatic Layout to view the added target tables.